andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 tags: [Python, Django, PostgreSQL]
 ---

-About 10 years ago I wrote a post [PostgreSQL for the Busy MySQL Developer](/blog/2014/01/02/postgres-for-the-busy-mysql-developer), as part of switching from MySQL to Postgres for my personal and professional projects, wherever I could.
+About 10 years ago I wrote a post [PostgreSQL for the Busy MySQL Developer](/blog/2014/01/02/postgres-for-the-busy-mysql-developer), as part of switching from MySQL to Postgres for my personal and professional projects wherever I could.

-Recently I had the chance to work with Python, Django, and Postgres together, as a long-time and busy Rails developer.
+Recently I had the chance to work with Python, Django, and Postgres as a long-time and busy Rails developer.

 There were some things I thought were really nice.
 So am I switching?

-The team I worked with was experienced with Django, so I was curious to learn from them about popular libraries, idiomatic code, and tooling.
+The team I worked with was experienced with Django so I was curious to learn from them which libraries and tools are popular, and how how to write idiomatic code.

-In this post, I'll briefly cover the database parts of Django using Postgres of course, highlight some libraries and tools, and compare things to Ruby on Rails.
+In this post I'll briefly cover the database parts of Django using Postgres (of course!), highlight libraries and tools, and compare aspects to the Ruby on Rails framework.
 You'll find a small Django repo towards the end as well.

 ## Ruby versus Python
 Ruby and Python are both general purpose programming languages.
 On the similarity side, they can both be used to write script style code, or organize code into classes using object oriented paradigms.